 JoAnne has a doctorate in Counseling Psychology with a specialty in Holistic Health.
 She has been on staff in college counseling centers and trauma healing centers, offering services as a therapist, outreach educator, and community activist.
 She taught in university settings in transpersonal psychology, women’s studies, and holistic health programs.
 Earlier in her career, JoAnne was a teacher in public schools and residential treatment programs for adolescents.
 She also served as the director of a women’s shelter program.

-JoAnne is a medicine-storyteller and the author of several books including Spirit of Chocolate: A Woman’s Journey to the Rainforest in Search of Her Dreams and UnLeashing Love.
+JoAnne is the author of several books including Spirit of Chocolate: A Woman’s Journey to the Rainforest in Search of Her Dreams and UnLeashing Love.

 Ka Ta See is a tribal way of life that has been lived and protected for tens of thousands of years.
-As an oral tradition, the teachings and tools of Ka Ta See have been passed along generation to generation through story and ceremony, apprenticeships, healing arts, and experiential first-hand learning.
+The teachings and ceremonial ways of Ka Ta See have been passed along generation to generation through experiential learning, story and ceremony, apprenticeships, and the healing arts.

 Chea and Domano Hetaka, elders and lineage-carriers of Ka Ta See, made their way from the Eastern Andes to North America in the 1970s.
 They were on a quest to share their traditional medicine ways.
 The elders understood the world was spinning out of balance, that people were buried in stress, judgments, addictions, and fears.
 The elders trusted in our ability to wake up, to remember the beauty and truths of our humanness, to weave the web of life with balance, harmony, and love.